everythingpython/everythingpython.github.io/_notes/Public/Not_Python/System Design/Napkin Math/Reddit.md

 The initial consensus was that while my thought process was on the right track with respect to breaking up of Reddit into components, Napkin Math is all about answering a question wrt understanding a part of a system or a goal for a system -
 For e.g. perhaps Reddit's scale or its system demand.

-I was still a little fuzzy about what worked by way of Napkin Math for Reddit, so I Grokked a little more and it was actually helpful :
+I was still a little fuzzy about what worked by way of Napkin Math for a use case like Reddit, so I "Grok"ked a little more and it was actually helpful :

 ---